loseway216/natours/README.md

 # Natours

-a static page using Sass
+a responsive page using Sass

 - Sass